January 20, 2023

 Calgary Co-op's World of Whisky store sells some of the rarest and most expensive bottles of scotch in the world.
-A 50-year-old single malt Glenfiddich will set you back $38,000, but according to whisky expert and store manager Chris Sikorsky - not all bottles of collectible whisky will break the bank.
+A 50-year-old single malt Glenfiddich will set you back $38,000, but not all bottles of collectible whisky will break the bank.

-“What makes them collectible is the premium ingredients that are being used, and the amount that is produced,” Chris explains.
+“What makes them collectible is the premium ingredients that are being used, and the amount that is produced,” explains World of Whisky store manager.
 “The more exclusive, the more money.
 Once these rare batches are gone, they're gone.”

-Here are five inexpensive, stunning collectibles that Chris recommends for the everyday whisky lover.
+Here are five inexpensive, stunning collectibles that we for the everyday whisky lover.

 Springbank Local Barley – This 11-year-old, single malt scotch from Campbeltown, Scotland will cost you about $165.
 Chris says this was a small release, with just 26 bottles coming into Alberta.
 The whisky has a creaminess and sweetness of grapes, custard, honeycomb and marshmallow.